vortex-ninja/fsnd-catalog/README.md

 3. Implement Sign In with google.

 ### Setup
+1. You will require a `client_secrets.json` file from https://console.developers.google.com/ for OAuth2 authentication to work.
+It should be placed in the directory where `app.py` is located.
+2. Set environment variables with `source .env`.
-1. Run `database_setup.py` to create the database.
+3. Run `database_setup.py` to create the database.
-2. Run `database_seed.py` to initially populate database (optional step).
+4. Run `database_seed.py` to initially populate database (optional step).
-3. Start server with `finalproject.py`.
-4. Application will be available at `localhost:5050`.
+5. Start application by running `flask run` from the directory where `app.py` file is located.

 ### Routes